notty-geek/Unique_Identifier/README.md

 Python comes with UUID lib We could have simple Used UUID4() To generate the Unique ID.
 AS it generated 128-bit number and there are very small chances of collosion as it is 2^61 generated UUID with Unique 128  bits which has Very very small chances of collision

 The Main Traidoff with UUID is also Speed and latency.
-But is very good option for scalable distribited systems.
+But is very good option for scalable distributed systems.

 ## Future Task